 5. You Don’t Actually Enjoy Being Frugal

 There’s a real difference between missing out and FOMO.
-It only takes a shift in perspective to realise that all those holidays, expensive belongings, and extravagant purchases the people all around you are making go hand in hand with a heap of debt that being frugal allows you to avoid.
+It only takes a shift in perspective to realize that all those holidays, expensive belongings, and extravagant purchases the people all around you are making go hand in hand with a heap of debt that being frugal allows you to avoid.
 That’s frugal living done right.

 However, frugality may have gone too far if you don’t even enjoy being frugal anymore.
 When the joy of your lifestyle choices has disappeared, maybe things have shifted too far away from a healthy balance.